geoffreysessums/Beep/README.md

 * How to create and import Python modules
 * How to utilize Python functions and classes
 * How to create customized exceptions to handle errors
-* How to utilize Python to provide RESTful services

 ## Installation
 Clone the repository wherever you like (e.g. `~/Desktop/Beep`):